 Project Management Dashboard for Efficient Projects

 Nowadays project managers must overcome the problems arising from the complexity of projects.
 Because today’s projects involve many details and circumstances to satisfy the particular needs of customers.
 Compared to past projects, new methods and techniques are used in the area of project management.
-A project management dashboard is a software tool that helps project teams to take control of their projects from different perspectives.
+A project management dashboard can be either a software tool or a spreadsheet that helps project teams to take control of their projects from different perspectives.
 Rather than using simple and traditional methods, dashboards provide adequate project data to come through the issues and keep the project on track.
-This article lists the advantages of project management dashboards and discusses what should be included in a project dashboard.
+This article lists the advantages of project management dashboards and discusses what should be included inside them.

 What is a Project Management Dashboard?

-A project manager usually ask himself this famous question: “What is the real status of my project now?” or “ Is my project on track ?”.
+A project manager usually asks himself this famous question: “What is the real status of my project now?” or “ Is my project on track ?”.

 Unfortunately, the answer to these questions does not make sense unless he uses a tool like a PM dashboard.

 Within a project, thousands of details and data are created as the project progresses.
 Stakeholders, project coordinators, and project managers can not review and analyze all the data especially in complex projects.

 So they need software to generate reports related to performance issues.
 A project management dashboard is a software or a component of software that provides performance indicators and project information whenever needed.